 The firm also recognizes that there are other pro bono programs in Dauphin County, and the other regions in which the firm has offices, that are worthy of support, including, but not limited to, the Harrisburg YWCA Domestic Violence Legal Clinic, the Wills for Heroes Program of the Pennsylvania Bar Association, and the Pro Bono Program of the Federal Middle District Bar Association.

 The firm’s attorneys and professionals are active in these, and other, pro bono programs.
 The firm’s legal professionals are encouraged to find pro bono opportunities that fit their interest and skills and to make a difference by sharing their legal skills with those who might otherwise go unrepresented.

 McNees is committed to hiring and retaining people of diverse backgrounds, utilizing their talents and comprehensive experiences to provide legal services of the highest quality and to meet the full array of our clients’ needs.
+As a result, women and minorities comprise 24% of the firm’s ownership.
 At McNees, we foster understanding, communication, and respect among all people regardless of race, gender, religion, age, sexual orientation, gender identity or expression, disability, or veteran status.
-We capitalize on the strengths of our diversity efforts in creating a more vibrant workplace and firm culture, reflecting our community and, ultimately, enhancing the quality of our legal services.
+We capitalize on the strengths of our diversity in creating a more vibrant workplace and firm culture, reflecting our community and, ultimately, enhancing the quality of our legal services.

 We demonstrate our commitment to diversity in many ways, through our: